chloehudzik/workfront-learn.en/help/workfront-proof/administration-and-setup/report-on-proofs.md

 ---
 # Report on proofs

-[!DNL Workfront]’s digital proofing features allow you to manage projects and related review workflows all in one place — [!DNL Workfront].
+[!DNL Workfront]'s digital proofing features allow you to manage projects and related review workflows all in one place — [!DNL Workfront].
 Gain valuable insight into the proofing work being done with report types, field sources, and field names that display review and approval information.

-We recommend working with your [!DNL Workfront] consultant to create reports that meet your organization’s requirements.
-Some of the reports require familiarity with [!DNL Workfront]’s text mode reporting.
+We recommend working with your [!DNL Workfront] consultant to create reports that meet your organization's requirements.
+Some of the reports require familiarity with [!DNL Workfront]'s text mode reporting.

 Start with these basic, standard reports to help your teams manage proofs going through a review and approval process in [!DNL Workfront].